Information for AIRC Applicants and Recipients of AIRC Funding, in relation to the Covid-19 emergency

 AIRC offices are fully operational:

 • AIRC Scientific Directorate staff is working partly in the office and partly remotely.

 • We never stopped processing Calls for proposals and deadlines, applications and peer review process, progress- and final reports, administrative reports etc. and will continue to do so.

 • We offer researchers augmented flexibilities regarding expenditures of funds and other administrative procedures and deadlines.

 • We are helping our colleagues at AIRC communication department to disseminate publications of results emerged by AIRC funded projects in oncology and also in Sars-CoV-2 related researches, especially if they are related to cancer and/or might help cancer patients cope with the pandemics.

 • We are in contact with other cancer research funders in the world, sharing possible measures and solutions to mitigate the impact of Sars-CoV-2 public health emergency on the oncological research.

 • All our web resources and platforms are regularly working, thanks to our colleagues working both in house and remotely to maintain our IT infrastructure.

 • Our secretarial staff is assisting researchers and staff by email and telephone.

 • We welcome any result that AIRC funded research may provide to help Sars-CoV-2 public health emergency, especially if they might help cancer patients cope with the pandemics.

 Patient care and researcher safety:

 • AIRC is deeply concerned for the health and safety of people and patients involved in clinical research funded by our grants, and more in general about the effects of the Sars-CoV-2 public health emergency on the biomedical research field.

 • AIRC is providing several administrative flexibilities to help the research progressively going back to normal, while ensuring the safety of all human participants and research staff involved in clinical trials.

 Multi unit grants (5 per mille “metastasis”):

-• The in itinere evaluation for active programs scheduled in 2021 has been postponed to 2022.
+• The in itinere evaluation for active programs scheduled in 2021 has been rescheduled to 2022.

 Co-funded programs (Accelerator Award):

 Peer review evaluation of individual grants (IG, MFAG, Start-Up):

-• The evaluation by peer review of proposals submitted to AIRC in 2021 will proceed as usual.
+• The evaluation by peer review of proposals submitted to AIRC in 2021 have proceeded as usual.